dineshvairav/legacy/docs/blueprint.md

 - AI Background: Generate a relevant background image for the welcome page, suggesting houseware in a vintage setting; use a tool that can determine when or if to add the ushªOªpp Housewares logo tastefully to the generated images.
 - Business Type: Clearly state that the company does both wholesale and retail business.
 - Founding Year: Indicate the founding year of the business (since 1960).
 - Products and Services: List the product categories sold: kitchen items, presentation articles, brass, aluminum, stainless steel, cast iron, and small appliances (mixer, blender).
-Also, indicate which appliances the store services: pressure cookers, LPG stoves, mixers purchased from Legacy Housewares.
+Also, indicate which appliances the store services: pressure cookers, LPG stoves, mixers purchased from ushªOªpp Housewares.

 ## Style Guidelines:

-- Primary color: Neon gray (#D4A373) to evoke a sense of legacy and quality.
+- Primary color: Neon gray (#D4A373) to evoke a sense of ushªOªpp and quality.
 In dark mode: Dark gray (#333333).
 - Background color: Very light, desaturated beige (#F5F5DC).
 In dark mode: Black (#000000).
 - Accent color: Neon blue.
 - Headline font: 'Playfair', serif with an elegant, fashionable, high-end feel.